Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 [Dispatchers.Unconfined] is a special dispatcher that also appears to run in the `main` thread, but it is, in fact, a different mechanism that is explained later.

-The default dispatcher that is used when coroutines are launched in [GlobalScope] is represented by [Dispatchers.Default] and uses a shared background pool of threads, so `launch(Dispatchers.Default) { ... }` uses the same dispatcher as `GlobalScope.launch { ... }`.
+The default dispatcher that is used when no other dispatcher is explicitly specified in the scope.
+It is represented by [Dispatchers.Default] and uses a shared background pool of threads.

 [newSingleThreadContext] creates a thread for the coroutine to run.
 A dedicated thread is a very expensive resource.